Prescribed burning frequently asked questions

 In areas of mallee vegetation it is sometimes necessary to burn the tree tops to achieve the desired fuel reduction and ecological outcomes.
 Temporarily reducing the canopy cover can provide access to light and nutrients for a greater variety of plant species, improving the biodiversity of the area.

-Under this program, prescribed burning on private land is undertaken by skilled fire practitioners from NPWS and Country Fire Service (CFS) as part of an agreement between the landholder and CFS.
+Under the Burning on Private Land program, prescribed burning is undertaken by skilled fire practitioners from National Parks and Wildlife Service and Country Fire Service (CFS) as part of an agreement between the landholder and CFS.

 Are there alternatives to burning?